 It’s often been observed that the biggest barriers holding back digital transformation are related to organizational culture, rather than technology itself.
-In a recent “State of Industry 4.0” survey from industrial electronics and connectivity technology supplier Molex, 44% of respondents indicated that organizational and cultural issues where the most severe impediments to their digital transformation goals, compared to just 33% who indicated business model issues and 22% who indicated technology issues.
+In a recent “State of Industry 4.0” survey from industrial electronics and connectivity technology supplier Molex, 44% of respondents indicated that organizational and cultural issues were the most severe impediments to their digital transformation goals, compared to just 33% who indicated business model issues and 22% who indicated technology issues.

 This theme was echoed at Inductive Automation’s 2021 virtual Ignition Community Conference, where experts from Chevron, Stolle Machinery, Chobani, and Amazon Web Services weighed in on the difficulties encountered throughout the digital transformation process at their own companies.